Ear Infection Questions

 Self Care at Home

-- Ear infection on antibiotic with no complications
+- Ear infection on antibiotic with no other problems

 - Normal hearing loss with an ear infection